iman-zamani/VoiceAmp/README.md

 3. **Stop Streaming:**
    - Release the 'Record' button to stop streaming.
+## **Important Notice**

+This project is currently in a **developmental stage** and **not ready for production use**.
+It is intended for experimental and testing purposes only.
+Here are some key points to consider:

+- **Potential Bugs**: The code may contain bugs or stability issues that could affect performance and reliability.
+- **Security Considerations**: Security measures are not fully implemented, making the software potentially vulnerable to threats.

+**Please use this project with caution and not in production environments where stability, performance, or security are critical.**

 ## Contributing
 Contributions to the Audio Stream App are welcome!
 Please feel free to fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+see the [LICENSE.md](LICENSE) file for details.